 ProtonMail is not behind, even in some parameters it leads the way.
 Furthermore, it uses AES 256-bit encryption which is the most secure encryption method, even Tutanota doesn’t use 256-bit encryption.
 The real problem with ProtonMail is that it doesn’t encrypt the subject line of the message.

 ProtonMail offers only 500MB storage in the free plan while Tutanota gives 500MB additional data storage summing it to 1GB.
 First look for the feature each plan contains then choose a suitable one.
-Though I like ProtonMail more but my support is with Tutanota.
+Though I like ProtonMail more, however, my support is with Tutanota.